 There are several main factors that can influence the revenue of your site.

-Temporary targeting.
+Time targeting.
 Advertisers can assign various temporary targeting parameters for their ads.
 For example, they could decide not to display ads at night or during certain days of the week (for example, on weekends).
-This could change the number of ads selected for display on a site and, as a result, lead to changes in the price-per-click and CTR of displayed ads.
+This could change the number of ads selected for impressions and, as a result, lead to changes in the CPC and CTR of displayed ads.

 Geography.
-Many advertisers target their ad platforms toward people who live in certain regions, therefore revenue is also influenced by the geographical location of site users.
+Many advertisers target their ad platforms toward people who live in certain areas, so revenue is also influenced by the geographical location of site users.
 If your site has a large percentage of foreign users or users from regions of Russia and CIS countries with a small number of advertisers, your site could possibly display less ads or perhaps none at all.
-In this case, in order to maximize your revenue you can automatically display your own ad or an alternative (for Direct or RTB ad blocks).
+If this is the case, you can automatically display your own ad or an alternative ad for RTB ad blocks in order to maximize your revenue.

 Time of day and day of the week.
-Please note that the number of visitors of your site is also susceptible to changes depending on the time of day and day of the week.
-The number of visitors increases during working days and business hours and drops during weekends, days before holidays and during holidays.
+Please note that the number of users of your site is also susceptible to changes depending on the time of day and day of the week.
+The number of users increases during working days and business hours and drops during weekends, days before holidays and during holidays.

 In addition, Yandex is constantly working to improve its ad selection algorithms and strives to make ad products more effective and increase its partners' revenues.
 Modifications to algorithms could be accompanied by insignificant fluctuations in site revenue.